Charles Cruft (showman): Death and legacy

 After running his 45th Crufts show in 1938, he fell ill.
 By the late summer he was recovering, but he died due to a heart attack at around 5:30 am on 10 September.
 Tributes came in from media agencies, with Our Dogs calling him "the man who made dog shows", and comparisons with the American showman P. T. Barnum.

 The funeral occurred on 21 September.
 Cruft was buried in a tomb in the western area of Highgate Cemetery, London.
 It would become Grade II listed on 14 May 1974.
 The London Borough of Islington placed a plaque commemorating Charles Cruft at Ashurst Lodge, Highbury Grove, N5.

 His will left £30476 9s 3d to his family and friends, with the majority going to his second wife, Emma, and £2000 going to his daughter Clara.
 Two grandchildren, Charles and Betty Cruft each received £500, and two nephews, Kenneth and John Hartshorn, each received the same.
 Eight nieces, one great nephew and a young cousin each received £50.
 One of his maids, Kate Hempstead, who had worked for him for over thirty years also received £50.
 His cousin Lt Arthur Cruft received £100, while Cruft's secretary Miss E. Harrington, who had worked on the Crufts dog shows since 1925 received £500.

 At the time of his death in 1938, it was thought that his wife, Emma Cruft, would continue to run the dog shows with the help of the show's secretary, Miss Hardingham.
-After running the show in 1939, Mrs Cruft sold the show to The Kennel Club, however due to World War II, it wasn't until 1948 when they ran the show for the first time.
+After running the show in 1939, Mrs Cruft sold the show to The Kennel Club, however due to World War II, it was not until 1948 when they ran the show for the first time.
 The show would remain being called Cruft's until 1974, when during a rebrand the apostrophe was dropped, resulting in the show being called Crufts, which it continues to be called at the present.